jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Understanding Syntax

 A `node` is a step that schedules a task to run by adding it to the Jenkins build queue.
-* As soon as an executor slot is available on a **node** (the Jenkins master, or a slave), the task is run on that node.
+* As soon as an executor slot is available on a **node** (the Jenkins master, or agent), the task is run on that node.
 * A `node` also allocates a **workspace** (file directory) on that node for the duration of the task (more on this later).

 Groovy functions  accept **closures** (blocks of code) and some steps expect a block.